 In this chapter we'll look at how other people react to us as we grieve, and study a biblical strategy for grief recovery.

 Usually the first stage of grief is denial.
 We don't want to believe that what's happening has happened.
 Some typical responses:

 - I can still do everything I used to do (often the attitude after a first heart attack)

 - Putting off grief through activity

-- Overdo work, hobbies, abuse things like food, drugs, TV, etc.
+- Overdo work, hobbies, abuse things like food, drugs, improper sex, etc.

-Important to get beyond denial because we cannot heal until we do.
+It is important to get beyond denial because we cannot heal until we do.
 Sometimes our family and friends who are witness to our loss go into denial themselves.
-A person's pain is minimized by others in order to rush them though the grieving process and thus denying its legitimacy.
-The idea is , if they get better fast then it's not really that bad.
+For example, a person's pain is minimized by others in order to rush them though the grieving process and thus denying its legitimacy.
+The idea is if they get better fast then it's not really that bad.